deanWombourne/AFNetworking-streaming/Example/Pods/Target Support Files/Pods-Demo/Pods-Demo-acknowledgements.markdown

 THE SOFTWARE.

-## SBJson4
+## SBJson

-Copyright (C) 2007-2014 Stig Brautaset.
+Copyright (C) 2007-2015 Stig Brautaset.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: